Prannav-k/OffsetIt/README.md

 ### Participants

-1. Verifier (Individual authorised party to verify the offset and issue them with offset token)
+1. MinistryOfEnvironment (Part of govt authorised to verify the offset and issue the offset source with offset token)
 2. GreenCo (An organization that does the carbon offset like rain forest preservation, wetland restoration or works on environmental tech)
 3. Org1 (An airline organization that is committed to reduce its carbon footprint)